irm1005-itec1005-fall-2023/template-assignment-02/README.md

 ## Late submissions

-- If you are ill or any other issues arise that are beyond your control, please email [neil.mispelaar@carleton.ca](mailto:neil.mispelaar@carleton.ca) 24 hours before the specified due date to request a one week extention.
+- If you are ill or any other issues arise that are beyond your control, please email [neil.mispelaar@carleton.ca](mailto:neil.mispelaar@carleton.ca) before the specified due date to request a one week extention.
 - If you fail to obtain an extentaion or fail to inform the instructor of any extenuating circumstances that cause a delay in your submission by the posted due date, you will receive a mark of **Zero (0)** for the assignment.

 ## Checklist